- Papules or pustules?

 POLLUTION PROOF YOUR ROUTINE

-So, whats the answer?
+So what is the answer?
 Short of upping sticks to a skin-friendly greenbelt area that is.

 Whilst it may be tempting, it’s not very practical for most.